Healthcare Sector Expertise

 Aerpio Pharmaceuticals, Inc. (ARPO: Buy, $15 TP)

-August 14, 2018– This morning, Aerpio announced 2Q18 financial results and provided clinical and operational updates.
-In June, Aerpio completed a public offering of common stock that resulted in net proceeds of $48M, giving Aerpio a cash position of $68.8M, enough to fund the company comfortably into 2020 per our projections.
+November 7, 2018– This morning, Aerpio announced 3Q18 financial results and provided clinical and operational updates, reporting a cash position of $68.8M, enough to fund the company comfortably through 1Q20 per our projections, almost a year after the expected data readout of the TIME-2b trial for AKB-9778.

 Akebia Therapeutics, Inc. (AKBA: Buy, $18 PT)

-August 9, 2018– Yesterday, Akebia reported 2Q18 financial results and provided an update on operational and clinical developments.
-Akebia reported a cash position of $402M at quarter’s end, enough to fund operations into 2020, per our projections.
+November 9, 2018–Yesterday, Akebia reported 3Q18 financial results and provided an update on operational and clinical developments.
+Akebia reported cash of $390M at quarter’s end, enough to fund operations into 2020, per our projections.

 Assembly Biosciences, Inc. (ASMB: Buy, $70 PT)